Richard Berman (lawyer): Organizations

 As of May 2009, Berman was the sole owner and executive director of Berman and Company, a for-profit management firm that ran fifteen corporate-funded groups, including the Center for Consumer Freedom.
-He has held at least sixteen positions within these interlocking organizations.
+He has held at least 16 positions within these interlocking organizations.
 As of 2010, just six of these nonprofits provided as much as 70% of Berman and Company's revenue.
-Bloomberg News reported that from 2008 to 2010, Berman and Company was paid $15 million from donations to his five nonprofit organizations.
+Bloomberg News reported that, from 2008 to 2010, Berman and Company was paid $15 million from donations to his five nonprofit organizations.
+The tax returns for the Berman-affiliated organizations are publicly available.

-Through these organizations, Berman and Company has received 60 "POLLIE Awards" since 2002 from the American Association of Political Consultants.

-Organizations founded and managed by Berman include:
+Through these organizations, Berman and Company has received more than 60 "POLLIE Awards" since 2002 from the American Association of Political Consultants.
+The company has also been featured in college textbooks for its issue advocacy campaigns.
+Organizations founded by Berman include: